Trbovlje: Parishes and churches

-Two Roman Catholic parishes have their seat in Trbovlje: the Parish of Trbovlje–St. Martin and the Parish of Trbovlje–St. Mary.
+Two Roman Catholic parishes have their seat in Trbovlje: the Parish of Trbovlje–Saint Martin and the Parish of Trbovlje–Saint Mary.
 Both belong to the Diocese of Celje.

-The Parish Church of St Martin was originally a Romanesque church, of which part of the nave survives.
+Saint Martin's Parish Church was originally a Romanesque church, of which part of the nave survives.
 The sanctuary is Gothic and in the 18th century a Baroque belfry and chapel were added.
 In the 19th century the nave was extended.
-A second church of the Parish of Trbovlje–St. Martin in the western end of town is dedicated to Saint Nicholas and was built in the 18th century.
+A second church in the Parish of Trbovlje–Saint Martin in the western end of town is dedicated to Saint Nicholas and was built in the 18th century.

-The Parish of Trbovlje–St Mary in the southern part of the town was established in 2000.
+The Parish of Trbovlje–Saint Mary in the southern part of the town was established in 2000.
 Its parish church is dedicated to the Virgin Mary, Mother of the Church.
 It was built from 1998 to 2000 according to plans by the architect Jože Marinko.
 Stained glasses, paintings, and the Stations of the Cross were created by the academy-trained painter Lojze Čemažar.
 The church was blessed in August 2000 and consecrated in October 2007.

 A significant portion of Trbovlje's populace today describe themselves as atheists, in third place behind Catholic and "no response."